PennStateRockandSedimentMechanics/xlook/README.md

 Lab](http://rockmechanics.psu.edu) and others.

 ## Installation
-To compile xlook, you'll need to have the xview and olgx libraries and headers installed.

-As of this writing, xview is included as part of the standard packages for modern Linux distributions.

-Windows users will need to have [Cygwin](http://www.cygwin.com/) installed, including its compilers and X server.
-The xview libraries for cygwin are included here under `xview/binary/cygwin/`.

-xlook also requires X11 to run.
+xlook requires X11/XQuartz to run.
 Linux users will already have it, Windows users should use the version provided by cygwin.
 Mac users should follow the instructions below

 ### Mac